rails/webpacker/README.md

   ...
 ```

-**Warning:** using Foreman/Invoker and npm dotenv at the same can result in
+**Warning:** using Foreman/Invoker and npm dotenv at the same time can result in
-confusing behavior, in that Foreman/Invoker variables can take precedence over
+confusing behavior, in that Foreman/Invoker variables take precedence over
 npm dotenv variables.

 ## Extending